"WHEN YOU ARE HAPPY ANYTHING IS POSSIBLE"

-Batch Gueye's modern day Griot music is inspired by the Senegalese Baye Fall folklore.
-With his soulful voice, Batch magically brings the heart of West-Africa to you.
+Batch Gueye sings the traditional music of the Senegalese Baye Fall with a soulful voice, magically bringing the heart of West-Africa to you.

 Vocal chanting / Dancing / Drumming

 Apart from being a talented musician, Batch is a price winning dancer and a vocal chanting master.
-It is possible to book Batch and members of his team for group workshops in traditional West-African dancing, vocal chanting and drumming.
-Dance performances for special events with Batch's Sabar Family can also be booked.
+Book Batch for group workshops in traditional West-African dancing, vocal chanting and drumming.
+Dance performances for special events with Batch's Dance Group Sabar Family can also be booked.
 Follow the link below for contact information.

 Incorporating a mixture of African dance styles Batch Gueye will have you MOVING, Feeling FIT and HAVING FUN!!
 A perfect introduction for those who have never danced African styles before and a great weekly workout for all the experienced dancers out there.
 No need to book you can just drop in. £10 per class.
 Wilder Studios in Bristol.